ShineunYoon/itmd-361-pp/pp-09/readme.md

 1. Choose one member who’s GitHub account will contain the group repository.
 Create it on that member’s local computer, along with an empty `README.md` file.
 Set up the remote repository, and push the initial commit containing the empty `README.md` file.

-Write the name of your group members here:
+Write the name of your group members here: Seyeon Lee

 Write the URL for your shared repository here:

 2. Each member of the group should fork the repository (including the group member who’s account contains the group repository).